robhayman/managed-instance/README.md

 You will need a subnet created of atleast a /28 and then have it delegated to the Microsoft.Sql/managedInstances resource provider or the deployment will fail.

-Resources Deployed

-Manged Instance
+Creates a Managed Instance with

-User Defined Route
+*User Defined Route,
-Network security group
+*Network security group

 A object called managed_instance_object has been created for the resource variables,these can be set in the tfvars file